Core dump: Analysis

 A core dump generally represents the complete contents of the dumped regions of the address space of the dumped process.
 Depending on the operating system, the dump may contain few or no data structures to aid interpretation of the memory regions.
 In these systems, successful interpretation requires that the program or user trying to interpret the dump understands the structure of the program's memory use.

 A debugger can use a symbol table, if one exists, to help the programmer interpret dumps, identifying variables symbolically and displaying source code; if the symbol table is not available, less interpretation of the dump is possible, but there might still be enough possible to determine the cause of the problem.
 There are also special-purpose tools called dump analyzers to analyze dumps.
 One popular tool, available on many operating systems, is the GNU binutils' objdump.

 On modern Unix-like operating systems, administrators and programmers can read core dump files using the GNU Binutils Binary File Descriptor library (BFD), and the GNU Debugger (gdb) and objdump that use this library.
 This library will supply the raw data for a given address in a memory region from a core dump; it does not know anything about variables or data structures in that memory region, so the application using the library to read the core dump will have to determine the addresses of variables and determine the layout of data structures itself, for example by using the symbol table for the program undergoing debugging.

 Analysts of crash dumps from Linux systems can use kdump or the Linux Kernel Crash Dump (LKCD).

 Core dumps can save the context (state) of a process at a given state for returning to it later.
 Systems can be made highly available by transferring core between processors, sometimes via core dump files themselves.

 Core can also be dumped onto a remote host over a network (which is a security risk).

 OS/360 introduced the service aid IMDPRDMP to print stand-alone and SVC dumps.
 This program formats several system control blocks in addition to printing storage areas in hexadecimal and EBCDIC.
 The OS/VS1 and OS/VS2 versions are called HMDPRDMP and AMDPRDMP.

 Interactive Problem Control System (IPCS) is a full screen dump reader that IBM introduced for OS/VS2 (MVS), DOS/VSE and VM/370.
 The MVS version performs functions similar to AMDPRDMP, and uses compatible control block descriptions for formatting.
 IBM eventually dropped AMDPRDMP in favor of IPCS.
+IPCS on MVS supports scripts in CLIST and REXX.

 Users of IBM mainframes running z/OS can browse both SVC and transaction dumps using IPCS, which supports user written scripts in REXX and supports point-and-shoot browsing (Note: That is, you can position the cursor at a word or doubleword containing an address and request a display of the storage at that address.) of dumps.